kiboschool/log-analyzer/Instructions.md

 - Number of failures for each type
 - Create a table of `test type` vs `number of failuers`.
 - Wrap the outputs of all previous steps into a final file called `stat_report.log`
-- BONUS: Find the number of tests that are related to temperature
+- How many tests are related to component testing.
+- BONUS: Write a format checker function that makes sure that your file is ready for processing and supports the following cases:
+    - Empty Lines
+    - Empty Files
+    - Non Existent Files

 Note: Supported test types are:
 - Performance